You Earned a Ticket!

 California's Huge School Structures

 Millions of students.
-California is home to 40 million people, including about 6 million students in K-12 grades.
-About one of every seven people in California is a K-12 student.
+California is home to nearly 40 million people, including about 6 million students in K-12 grades.
+About 1 of every 7 people in California is a K-12 student.
 Each grade level enrolls roughly half a million students.

 Thousands of schools.
 There are about 11,000 schools in California — more schools than Starbucks.

 Thousands of teachers.
-Throughout the USA, there are more teachers than soldiers, doctors, lawyers, or police officers.
-There are about 320,000 teachers in California.
+There are more teachers than soldiers, doctors, lawyers, or police officers throughout the US.
+California has about 320,000 teachers in K-12 alone.

 Billions of hours.
 Each K-12 student spends about 1,000 hours in school per year, for an annual collective total of 6.7 billion hours.
 For perspective, that's more than the cumulative hours spent over a decade to launch the Apollo mission.
 It's about 20 times greater than the total hours spent to build the pyramid at Giza.

 Billions of dollars.
 California has a giant economy.
-Expenditures for K-12 education account for about 3% of it.
+Expenditures for K-12 education account for about less than 4% of it.
 (This isn't impressive in context, which we'll discuss later, in Lesson 8.1.
 For now, the point is that the system is big.)

 There are sound reasons why this mammoth education system has to be particularly complex.
 Similar to Texas and Florida (and unlike, say, New York), California's population has grown and changed rapidly.
 The school system has had to grow and change with it.

 Students have all kinds of different needs.
 To serve those needs and balance among them, the education system must be simultaneously massive and personal, which makes complexity unavoidable.
 To work for all students, it has to work for each student — even in a pandemic.
-That's an authentic challenge.
+That's a significant challenge.

 In California, about one student in five lives in poverty.
 About a fifth are learning English.
 Some kids come to school ready for kindergarten, but most don't.
 About an eighth have learning disabilities.
 All students need teachers that can teach complex material.
 And effective leaders.
 And access to the arts.
 Which takes money.
 And...

 ... and we're getting ahead of ourselves.
-Getting education right requires getting lots of things right.
-It's too much to think about all of them at once, so Ed100 breaks it down.
+Getting education right requires getting lots of things right at once.
+It's too much to think about everything simultaneously, so Ed100 breaks it down.
 It's easier to make sense of the system if you take it one topic at a time.
 Ed100 explains California's education system, busts myths, and explains what you need to know.

 Wait, you might ask — do I really need to understand the system that governs California schools?
 Is it even possible?
-The answer is yes and yes.
+The answers are yes and yes.

 Understanding the system is helpful for the sake of your own kids, of course, and the point of Ed100 is to make the system learnable.
 But there's something bigger: like it or not, you, as an involved parent or community member, are the heart of California's education accountability system.
 There is no independent watchdog in the system.
 You are it.
 The system literally depends on the vigilant support of local, active, informed constituents to speak up for what's right and what's needed.